MarcusDenker/SlotComposition/README.md

 But what if one wants to have a slot that does all of this together?
 The current model forces the developer to implement a WeakPropertyAccessorSlot class, duplicating all code.
 The resulting combinatory explosion makes it impractical for real use.

 The code you find here is an (ongoing) experiment to allow some form of Slot Composition.
-The model that is explores for now take the idea that most kinds of user defines slots are in some form not really Slots but instead Decorators for existing Slots.
+The model that is explored for now takes is based on the idea that most kinds of user defined slots are in some form not really Slots but instead Decorators for existing Slots.

 This means we allow one real Slot to be combined with multiple decorators / wrappers.
 For example: